bps-github7/Class_Generator/documentation/inline_specification.md

 * 'CV' class variable
 * 'SM' static method
 * 'CM' class method
+* 'FN' function**
 * '_' makes a field private
 * '__' name mangles a field

 The default behaivor (no prepend arguments) generates instance variables and methods for classes and variables and functions for modules.

+**NOTE: you can coerce a method to a function with 'FN' prepend method.
+For example, to generate a main method for your class

+`ClassA : attr1, attr2 : method1, method2, FNmain`

 ### A note on methods and functions
 Because of the limited nature of a utility command line tool, we cannot provide any implementation of methods or functions.
 However, two things can be done to help: